 October 2018 - A study published in the journal Global Food Security shows that meat and dairy products are responsible for the lion’s share of greenhouse emissions from the EU diet, and reducing (ideally eliminating) them matters more than consuming locally.
 (Summary)

 October 2018 - Research published in the Lancet finds that replacing animal-source foods with plant-based ones is particularly effective in high-income countries for improving nutrient levels, lowering premature mortality, and reducing some environmental impacts, in particular greenhouse gas emissions.
+(Summary)

 October 2018 - Of the 2018 release of WWF's biennial Living Planet Report, which names Australia as the only nation in the developed world to make their global list of deforestation hotspots, WWF conservation scientist Dr Martin Taylor tells the media, "Most deforestation in Australia is just for livestock pasture."
 He elaborates: "Urban sprawl is a problem in the areas where it occurs but it's a drop in the ocean compared to the amount of forest destruction just to produce livestock for pasture."

 November 2018 - An Oxford study published in the Public Library of Science (PLOS) calculates that many animal meat products would have to be taxed up to 167% in order to cover the resulting health system costs.
 The author of the study says, “Such a tax would show everyone that meat consumption ‘not only has an impact on personal health, but also entails costs for society and the environment."
 (Summary)